-5 Ways to Get Doctors to Prescribe Your Brand
+5 Tried And Tested Ways to Make HCPs Adopt Your Brand

-A doctor in India on an average spends about 10 minutes with his patients.
-Have you ever wondered what runs inside a physician’s mind while prescribing a certain brand to the patient?
+Have you ever wondered what runs inside a physician’s mind while adopting a certain brand?

-Key Opinion Leaders are nodal points for communicating the quality of the drug to the doctors’ community.
-Every pharma organization heavily relies on the feedback from KOLs about their drug.
+Key Opinion Leaders are nodal points for communicating the quality of the drug to HCP community.

-A large section of the community is influenced by the drug used by the KOLs to treat their patients.
-Pharma has to be conscious of this factor and ensure continuous engagement with KOLs.
-It is also essential that pharma sends out KOL opinions loud and clear to the rest of the community through the right channels.
+A large section of the community is influenced by the drug used by KOLs to treat their patients.
+Pharmaceutical companies has to be conscious of this factor and ensure continuous engagement with KOLs.

 While psychosocial factors influence the doctors’ decision to a certain extent, the community chooses to rely on the scientific proof before prescribing the drug.
 For every doctor, the sole aim is to improve the status of health of his/her patient.
 At any cost, a good doctor never chooses to compromise on the health outcomes of his/her patients.